Calgary

 Khan suggested Alberta should pursue getting the scuttled Energy East pipeline project going again.

-TransCanada pulled the plug on the multibillion-dollar plan to add 1,500 kilometres of pipeline to an existing network of more than 3,000 kilometres, which would have been converted from carrying natural gas to carrying oil.
+TransCanada pulled the plug on the multibillion-dollar plan to add of pipeline to an existing network of more than 3,000 kilometres, which would have been converted from carrying natural gas to carrying oil.

 "We can replace oil imports in Eastern Canada with more ethical and environmentally-responsible, made-in-Alberta oil.
 We demand the feds show national leadership and restart this important project.
 It's a win-win-win," he said.